 ITEM 7.
-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULT S OF OPERATIONS.
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS.

-The following discussion and analysis should be read in conjunction with our consolidated financial statements for the two years ended December 31, 2019 and 2018, and the related notes thereto, which have been prepared in accordance with generally accepted accounting principles in the United States ("U.S. GAAP").
+The following discussion and analysis should be read in conjunction with our consolidated financial statements for the two years ended December 31, 2020 and 2019, and the related notes thereto, which have been prepared in accordance with generally accepted accounting principles in the United States ("U.S. GAAP").
 This discussion and analysis contains forward-looking statements that involve risks, uncertainties and assumptions.
 Our actual results may differ materially from those anticipated in these forward-looking statements as a result of many factors, including, but not limited to, those set forth under the section heading "Item 1A.
 Risk Factors" above and elsewhere in this annual report on Form 10-K. See section heading "Note Regarding Forward-Looking Statements" above.

-All dollar amounts stated herein are in U.S. dollars in thousands, unless specified otherwise, except per share amounts.
-References to C\$ refer to Canadian currency, AUD or A\$ to Australian currency, and USD or \$ to United States currency.
+All dollar amounts stated herein are in U.S. dollars in thousands, unless specified otherwise, except per share-related amounts.
+References to AUD or A\$ refer to Australian currency and USD or \$ to United States currency.
+The scientific and technical disclosures about Mt Todd in this discussion and analysis have been reviewed and approved by John W. Rozelle, Senior Vice President of Vista.
+Mr. Rozelle is a qualified person as defined by NI 43-101.